NibbleByte/UnityWiseGit/README.md

 ## Features
 * **Hooks up to Unity move and delete file operations and executes respective git commands to stay in sync.**
   * **Handles meta files as well.**
-  * Moving assets to unversioned folder will ask the user to add that folder metas to git as well.
+  * Moving assets to unversioned folder will ask the user to add that folder meta to git as well.
   * Moving folders / files that have conflicts will be rejected.
   * Will work with other custom tools as long as they move / rename assets using Unity API.
-* Provides assets context menu for manual git operations like commit, update, revert etc.
+* Provides assets context menu for manual git operations like commit, push, pull, revert etc.
 * **Show overlay git status icons**
-  * Show server changes that you need to pull.
+  * Show server changes that you need to merge (works by regularly fetching remote changes).
-  * Show locked files by you and your colleges.
+  * Show locked files by you and your colleges (works via LFS locks).
-  * Show ignore icons for matches in .gitignore.
+  * Show ignored icons (by ".gitignore").
 * Displays warning in the SceneView when the current scene or edited prefab is out of date or locked.
 * Lock prompt on modifying assets by path and type (perforce checkout like)
   * If asset or its meta becomes modified a pop-up window will prompt the user to lock or ignore it.